 Muhlenberg County Health Department reports 3 new cases of COVID-19

 BOWLING GREEN, Ky.
-(WBKO) - Muhlenberg County Health Department reports 3 new cases of COVID-19 this Monday, April 19, 2021.
+(WBKO) - Muhlenberg County Health Department reports 3 new cases of COVID-19 Tuesday, April 20, 2021.

 Free COVID-19 testing is offered at the Muhlenberg County Health Department every Monday in April, by appointment only.